ingenerator/phinx-lightweight/docs/commands.rst

 Using Phinx with PHPUnit
 --------------------------

-Phinx can be used within your unit tests to prepare or seed the database.
+Phinx can be used within your unit tests to prepare the database.
 You can use it programatically :

 .. code-block:: php